 I’ll start by saying that there isn’t a clear answer that is true for everyone.
 A huge part of whether a Cloud Gaming service is good for you is your proximity to their closest data center.
-You might have heard the term “ping” being tossed around by other Gamers.
-Ping is your distance to the server that you are connecting to.
-This important for any sort of connection, and it’s especially important for Cloud Gaming.
-Latency is another term that you could use to describe your distance from a server.
-Ping and latency are both measured in milliseconds (ms).
-When your latency is lower, your experience is better.
-Overall, your latency is the most important factor to consider when selecting a Cloud Service.
-It will make or break your streaming experience.
+You might have heard other Gamers talking about “ping” and delay.
+Ping is a measure of your distance to the server that you are connecting to.
+This is important for any sort of connection, and it’s especially important for Cloud Gaming.

-Assuming that you are reasonably close to a Cloud data center, your Internet Download Speed is the next most important factor to consider.
+Assuming that you are reasonably close to a cloud data center, your Internet Download Speed is the next factor to consider.
 Each Cloud Service has a minimum Download Speed requirement.
-You have to be able to meet that minimum speed in order to enjoy their product.
+You have to meet that minimum speed in order to enjoy their product.
 The amount of speed that you need can vary between providers.
-Snoost only requires 4 Mbps for their 480p package.
+Shadow requires a minimum of 15 Mbps.
 Paperspace and GeForce Now both want you to have 25-50 Mbps of Download Speed.
-Your Download Speed may ultimately determine which Cloud Gaming provider you can use.
+Your Download Speed may ultimately determine which Cloud Gaming Service you can use.

-So let’s say that there are multiple Game Streaming providers that could work for you.
-Meaning that more than one is close enough to you, and you meet their minimum Download Speed requirements.
+So let’s say that there are multiple Cloud Gaming Services that could work for you.
+Meaning that more than one is close to you, and you meet their minimum Download Speed requirements.
 Your next consideration might be the equipment that is powering their product.
-Not all Cloud Providers use the same hardware to run your games.
-LiquidSky’s hardware is on the lower end while Paperspace and Snoost can stream many games on High or Ultra Settings.
-If you’re chasing the best-looking experience, these details will matter.
-It’s important to research each potential Cloud Provider to see what they are capable of.
+Not all Cloud Services use the same hardware to run your games.
+Vortex offers extremely low pricing, but is also on the lower end in terms of quality.
+In comparison Shadow offers a P5000 GPU which can power Ultra-Quality Gaming.
+If you’re chasing the best-looking experience then these details will matter.
+It’s important to research each potential Cloud Service to see what they are capable of.

 Miscellaneous Details may be the Deciding Factor

 Each Cloud Gaming provider has something that makes it special.
-This “icing-on-the-cake” may be what ultimately makes your decision for you.
-Snoost offers unlimited gaming for $10 a month.
-LiquidSky has one of the better mobile Apps for Tablets and Smartphones.
-Paperspace is affordable while also being one of the most powerful services on the list.
+This “icing-on-the-cake” may be what makes your decision for you.
+Shadow offers unlimited Cloud Gaming for $34 per month.
+Vortex provides you with 100 hours of Cloud Gaming for $9.99 and is also known for their excellent Android App.
+Paperspace is the most flexible and works with almost every streaming software on the market.
 There are other unique benefits to each service, but you get the idea.
 The way that you want to play and your budget will weigh heavily into your decision.

-At this point, it should be clear why we can’t name one Cloud Gaming provider as the definitive “best” service.
-There are many factors that you have to consider when choosing the company that is best for you.
-And when you do have your answer, it will likely be different than what’s right for someone else.
+At this point, it should be clear why we can’t name one Cloud Gaming Service as the definitive “best” option.
+There are many factors that you should consider when choosing the company that is right for you.
+When you do make your decision, it will likely be different than what someone else chooses.

 What do you think?
 Who’s your favorite Cloud Gaming provider?
 Let us know in the comments!